 Cleaners or detergents assist in the physical removal of soil, debris, dust, organic matter, and microorganisms such as bacteria, viruses, and fungi.
-Rinsing is an essential step in cleaning – the main purpose of a cleaner is to help rinsing be more effective
+Rinsing is an essential step in cleaning – the main purpose of a cleaner is to help rinsing be more effective.

 Sanitizers reduce the amount of microorganisms on surfaces (both produce and equipment surfaces) to levels that are considered safe for human health, but do not completely eliminate them.
-The FDA and EPA define a a compound that is capable of killing 99.999% or a 5-log reduction of infectious organisms in a bacterial population within 30 seconds.
+The FDA and EPA define a sanitizer as a compound that is capable of killing 99.999% or a 5-log reduction of infectious organisms in a bacterial population within 30 seconds.

-Disinfectants are products which completely destroy all specific test organisms in 10 minutes under conditions of the AOAC Use Dilution Test.
+Disinfectants are products, which completely destroy all specific test organisms in 10 minutes under conditions of the AOAC Use Dilution Test.